Pancreatic insufficiency can occur if there is damage to your pancreas, due to surgery or other health conditions.

 Exocrine pancreatic insufficiency (EPI) develops when your pancreas doesn’t make or deliver enough of those enzymes.
 That enzyme shortage makes it difficult for your body to convert food into forms your digestive system can use.

 In this article, we’ll go over some of the symptoms of EPI, as well as causes and prevention.

 The symptoms of EPI become most noticeable when production of the enzyme responsible for breaking down fat drops to 5 to 10 percent of normal.

 - symptoms associated with malnutrition

 EPI occurs when your pancreas stops releasing enough enzymes to support normal digestion.

-A variety of conditions can damage your pancreas and lead to EPI.
-Some of them, such as pancreatitis, cause EPI by directly damaging the pancreatic cells that make digestive enzymes.
-Inherited conditions such as Shwachman-Diamond syndrome and cystic fibrosis can also cause EPI, as can pancreatic or stomach surgery.
+There are a variety of conditions or events can damage your pancreas and lead to EPI.
+Some of them, such as pancreatitis, cause EPI by directly damaging your pancreatic cells that make digestive enzymes.

 Compared to chronic pancreatitis, EPI is far less common in pancreatitis that comes and goes for short periods of time.
 Untreated acute pancreatitis can develop into the chronic form over time, increasing your chances of developing EPI.

 This is a type of ongoing pancreatitis that occurs when your immune system attacks your pancreas.
 Steroid treatment may help people with autoimmune pancreatitis see improved enzyme production.